 - 46.14 SC36.41 (full-length Contract) / SC36.21 (shorter-form) contains requirements on providers relating to identification of, and collection of charges from, Service Users who are overseas visitors or migrants, reflecting the Regulations and guidance governing this area. - 46.15 Revised Regulations have recently been approved by Parliament, and the Department of Health has accordingly published updated guidance.
 The autumn 2017 National Variation to the Contract reflects these changes.
-One important aspect of the changes is to require providers to seek advance payment for treatment from overseas visitors, except where treatment is immediately necessary or urgent.
+One important aspect of the changes is to require providers to receive advance payment for treatment from overseas visitors, except in the case of immediately necessary or urgent treatment, which should not be delayed.
 This in turn has knock-on implications for the financial arrangements set out in Improving Systems of Cost Recovery for Overseas Visitors, an updated version of which will also be published shortly.
-The effect is that the cost recovery arrangements described in paragraphs 46.16 and 46.18 below now apply only in situations where providers are not required to seek payment in advance. - 46.16 In summary, in those situations where overseas patients are liable to charges, under the new regime, providers are to charge 150% of the tariff or local price for the relevant treatment.
+The effect is that the cost recovery arrangements described in paragraphs 46.16 and 46.18 below do not apply in situations where costs are recovered in advance or at the time the care is provided. - 46.16 In summary, in those situations where overseas patients are liable to charges, under the new regime, providers are to charge 150% of the tariff or local price for the relevant treatment.
 Commissioners are to pay at 75% of tariff or local price pending recovery from the overseas patient.
-If payment is recovered, the provider will refund that 75% payment to the commissioner and retain the balance; if it fails to recover payment from the patient, liability for the cost of treatment (at tariff or the agreed local price) is effectively shared 75% / 25% between commissioner and provider.

-- 46.17 If, however, the provider fails to take appropriate steps to identify an overseas visitor liable to charges for NHS services, or fails to take reasonable steps to recover payment, liability for cost of all chargeable treatment for that patient falls on the provider. - 46.18 It may often take some time for providers to recoup charges from overseas patients or for patients to provide definitive evidence that they are exempt from charges.
+If payment is recovered, the provider will refund that 75% payment to the commissioner and retain the balance; if it fails to recover payment from the patient, liability for the cost of treatment (at tariff or the agreed local price) is effectively shared 75% / 25% between commissioner and provider. - 46.17 If, however, the provider fails to take appropriate steps to identify an overseas visitor liable to charges for NHS services, or fails to take reasonable steps to recover payment, liability for cost of all chargeable treatment for that patient falls on the provider. - 46.18 It may often take some time for providers to recoup charges from overseas patients or for patients to provide definitive evidence that they are exempt from charges.
 It will therefore generally be sensible for commissioners and providers, by local agreement, to apply the reconciliation timescales set out in SC36 in a more flexible way in respect of such patients.
 This will allow more time for the correct payments to be assessed and made enabling providers to make the 75% refunds to commissioners described above, or to apply the full 100% charge to the commissioner in a situation where a patient has, after some delay, confirmed their charge-exempt status.